ayushwasnik1/Ecommerce-Website/README.md

-This is my e-commerce website, where I created an Apple store with three major products.
-I hope you like it!
+This is my e-commerce site featuring an Apple Store with three main products.
+I hope you enjoy it!